MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P4-Adding-Controls/content.md

 <!--  -->

 > [info]
 > You need to perform a recursive search as the hero node is not directly in the *GameScene*, even though you can see it in the scene editor.
-In the *GameScene* you added a `Reference node` which holds tge bunny (it could easily be pointed to another *SpriteKit Scene* if we had one).
+In the *GameScene* you added a `Reference node` which holds the bunny (it could easily be pointed to another *SpriteKit Scene* if we had one).
 You are making use of the `//` search operator to ensure the search will check all  nodes recursively in our scene.
 >

 #Adding touch